simonihmig/responsive-image/README.md

 ## Mixins
 ### The responsive-image mixin

 This mixin binds the url of the best fitting image to the source attribute, based in the values provided by the `image` and `size` attribute.
-It also get the ´responsiveImage` service injected.
+It also get the `responsiveImage` service injected.

 ### The responsive-background mixin

 This mixin binds the url of the best fitting image as the background url to the elements style attribute, based in the values provided by the `image` and `size` attribute.
-It also get the ´responsiveImage` service injected.
+It also get the `responsiveImage` service injected.